Technigo/project-auth/README.md

 We created the following enpoint for our API:
 - Registration endpoint, to register a new user
 - Sign In enpoint, to authenticate a returning user.
-- An authenticated endpoint which only return "secret" conten if the `Authorization` header with the user's token is correct.
+- An authenticated endpoint which only return "secret" content if the `Authorization` header with the user's token is correct.
 - Log Out enpoint, for logging out the user.

 In the Frontend we built up registration and log in form that `POST` to the API.
 When user is logged in we make a `GET` request to see the "secret".